 11 - : many empty <doc:description/> elements in eml-spatialVector.xsd ---> Many elements <doc:description/> removed from eml-spatialVector.xsd

-#6 Updated by Margaret O'Brien almost 12 years ago
+#6 Updated by Margaret O'Brien over 12 years ago

 These are the changes required to fix bug 2703 (disregard list from previous comment):

 1. eml-documentation.xsd: elements moduleName, moduleDescripiton, recommendedUsage, standAlone should be set to form="qualified"